-- The University Guidelines shall apply with regard to compensation for disadvantages on the grounds of physical, mental or psychological handicap.
-The decision shall be made by the Director of Studies. - On a case by case basis, the Director of Studies may grant an appropriate extension to the duration of oral and written examinations upon application, subject to proper grounds, in particular where the student's mother tongue is not German,.
+- The university guidelines for granting disadvantage compensation shall apply with regard to compensation for disadvantages on the grounds of physical, mental or psychological handicap.
+The decision shall be made by the Director of Studies. - On a case by case basis, the Director of Studies may grant an appropriate extension to the duration of oral and written examinations upon application, subject to proper grounds, in particular where the student's mother tongue is not German.